crownstone/crownstone-lib-hue-behaviour/documentation/Light.md

 `new Light(result.name, result.uniqueid, result.state, result.id, this.bridgeId, result.capabilities.control, result.getSupportedStates(), this._useApi.bind(this))`
 ### Initialization
 To initialize a light, call:

 `light.init()`

 This will start the polling of the light every 500ms, checking if the light's state has changed.
 The polling rate is defined in [HueConstants.ts](/src/constants/HueConstants.ts) as `LIGHT_POLLING_RATE`

 ### Polling/Renew state
 To renew the light's state, call:

 `await light.renewState()`

 This is automatically done every 500ms when the light object is initialized.

 It obtains the latest lightstate of the actual Philips Hue Light and when there is a state difference, the new state will be passed with the defined callback.
 The data passed is of type `HueFullState`.

-### Setting the callback for a lightstate change
+### Setting the callback for a light state change
-To set the callback for when there is a lightstate change, call:
+To set the callback for when there is a light state change, call:

 `light.setCallback(callback)`

 In the module a callback to the aggregator is used, passing the new state.

 ### Setting a new light state
 To set the state of the actual Philips Hue Light, call:

 `await light.setState(state: StateUpdate)`

 The `state` variable is an object supporting the following fields:
  - on: boolean - Represents if the light should be on or off
  - bri: number -  Represents the brightness and has a range between `1` and `254`
  - hue: number -  Represents the hue of the light and has a range between `0` and `65535`
  - sat: number - Represents the saturation of the light and has a range between `0` and `254`
  - xy: [number, number] - Represents the x and y coordinates of a color in CIE color space and has a range between `[0.0, 0.0]` and `[1.0, 1.0]`
- - ct: number - Represents the Mired color temperature and has a range between `153` and `500`
+ - ct: number - Represents the Mired colour temperature and has a range between `153` and `500`
  - effect: string - Can be `“none”` or `“colorloop”`, When using `"colorloop"` it fades through all hues using the current saturation and brightness settings.
 It keeps going until `"none"` is given.
  - alert: string - Represents an alert animation and supports the following: `"none"` the light is not performing an alert effect, `"select"`the light performs one breathe cycle or `"lselect"` the light performs a breathe cycles for 15 seconds or until an `"alert": "none"` command is received.
  - transitiontime: number - Represents the duration of the transition between the current and new state, with steps of 100ms per number, defaults to 4 (400ms).

-Note when on is false, it can't change any other states, when done so it throws an error.
+Note when on is false, it can't change any other states when done so it throws an error.
 When exceeding the maximum or minimum values of a field, the maximum or minimum will be used instead.

 **Example:**

-Turning the light on with a brigthness of 254 and a hue of 12555.
+Turning the light on with a brightness of 254 and a hue of 12555.

 `await light.setState({on:true,bri:254, hue:12555})`

 ### Retrieving the current known state
 To retrieve the current known state, call:

 `light.getState()`
 This will return the state as a HueFullLightState object as format:
 ```